Warren Buffett kicks off Berkshire Hathaway annual meeting

 Related: Warren Buffett should answer these 6 key questions

-Buffett, who is also a huge shareholder of Coke, remarked it was later than when he usually gets his first coke, which is usually the first thing he has in the morning when he wakes up.
+Buffett, who is also a huge shareholder of Coke, remarked it was later than when he usually takes his first sip -- which is usually first thing in the morning when he wakes up.

+He even brought a Cherry Coke onstage with him, while Munger toted a Diet Coke.
+A massive box of peanut brittle, made by longtime Berkshire holding See's Candies, sat between them.

-Buffett told CNN that he is currently reading three booms and is looking forward to reading "Shattered" about the Clinton campaign.
+Buffett told CNN that he is currently reading three books and is looking forward to reading "Shattered" about the Clinton campaign.

-Buffett's first question was about Wells Fargo, which remains under scrutiny for its fake accounts scandal.
+The first question of the meeting was about Wells Fargo, which remains under scrutiny for its fake accounts scandal.

 Berkshire owns about 473 million shares of Wells Fargo.
 It's the company's largest holding.